objcio/articles/2014-05-08-interactive-animations.md

          }
      }

+The entire project is available on [GitHub](https://github.com/objcio/issue-12-interactive-animations).

 ### Back to the Mac

 There's nothing like UIKit Dynamics available on Mac at this time.
 If you want to create truly interactive animations here, you have to take the route of driving those animations yourself.
-Now that we've already shown how to implement this on iOS, it's very simple to make the same example work on OS X; check out the [full project](TODO) on GitHub.
+Now that we've already shown how to implement this on iOS, it's very simple to make the same example work on OS X; check out the [full project](https://github.com/objcio/issue-12-interactive-animations-osx) on GitHub.
 These are the things that need to be changed:

 * The first thing to change is the `Animator`.
 On the Mac, there is no `CADisplayLink`, but instead, a `CVDisplayLink`, which has a C-based API.
 Setting it up is a bit more work, but just as straightforward.
 * Our spring animation on iOS adjusts the center of the view.
 An `NSView` doesn't have a center property, so instead we animate the frame's origin.